 On Sunday, December 9, 2018, the New York Times published a feature article in the business section on the “Sheryl Sandberg Problem.”
-Simply put, it describes how Facebook's chief operating officer went from a corporate folk hero, originator and model for the “Lean In” movement to a person, whose picture members of the clan want removed from the website.
+Simply put, it describes how Facebook's chief operating officer went from a corporate folk hero, originator and model for the “Lean In” movement to a person, whose picture members of the Lean In contingency want removed from the website.
 “Sheryl’s not really Lean In,” says Emily Schwarz, who runs the Lean In chapter in Atlanta.
 Facebook has had a series of damaging press reports suggesting Facebook under her management was slow to respond to Russian manipulation and the aggressive attack against critics.
 Less than two weeks after the original article (December 18, 2018), the New York Times reported that Facebook shared data with corporations without notifying members.

 Facebook has become the poster child for the groundswell in many academic and trade sectors of the published world for the dark side of the innovation process: the simple idea that in modern American culture we have continued to turn a blind eye and deaf ear to the unintended negative consequences of the innovation process and its outcomes, such as the new products and services that harm people.